 The bustling farming community of MtoWaMbu is home to around 18,000 people.
-On this walk you’ll discover a side of Tanzania many visitors miss out on.
+On this walk, you’ll discover a side of Tanzania that many visitors miss out on.
 A melting pot of cultures; MtoWaMbu is thought to be one of the only places in Tanzania where there are representatives from all 120 tribes living happily side by side.
-During your visit you’ll get a good feel for the social side of the village – the farms and the milling machines, the schools, markets and churches.
+During your visit, you’ll get a good feel for the social side of the village – the farms and the milling machines, the schools, markets and churches.
 You’ll likely visit the village banana plantation as well as a youth art project, and a wood workshop where you can watch skilled Makonde tribe members carve intricate figurines, masks and household objects.
-Maybe you also like to visit to a local ‘bar’ so you can try mbege.
+Maybe you also like visit to a local bar so you can try mbege.
 This is the traditional banana and millet beer that is brewed and drunk mainly by the Chagga tribe.
-Of course you also need to visit the bustling local market.
-Here you can wander around stalls selling fruit and vegetables stalls, spices and meat.
+Of course, you also need to visit the bustling local market.
+Here you can wander around stalls selling fruit and vegetable stalls, spices and meat.
 A real treat for the senses!
 Your guide is from the village so you will have a unique opportunity to see the community through his eyes and ask many questions.
-The length of the tour is very flexible but generally last around 2–3 hours.
-After the village walk, you have a delicious local Swahili meal which you (can) prepare together with the highly respected Miss Bibi.
+The length of the tour is very flexible but generally, lasts around 2–3 hours.
+After the village walks, you have a delicious local Swahili meal which you (can) prepare together with the highly respected Miss Bibi.

 TukTuk village ride